binxio/aws-cloudwatch-log-minder/README.md

 # AWS Cloudwatch Log minder
 AWS CloudWatch logs is an useful logging system, but it has two quircks.
 It does not allow you too set a default retention period for newly created log groups, and it does not delete empty log streams that are older than the retention period.
-This utility provides two functions:
+This utility:

-1. set a default retention period on log groups without a period set.
+1. sets a default retention period on log groups without a period set.
-1. remove empty log streams older than the retention period of the log group
+1. removes empty log streams older than the retention period of the log group

-You can use it as a command line utility, or better, install it as an AWS Lambda function and have your log kept in order every day, NoOps style!
+You can use it as a command line utility.
+You can also install it as an AWS Lambda function and have your logs kept in order, NoOps style!

 ## install the log minder
 to install the log minder, type: